Zach McKinstry Player Props: Tigers vs. Phillies

 Zach McKinstry At The Plate

-- McKinstry is batting .278 with seven doubles, a triple, four home runs and 24 walks.
+- McKinstry is hitting .279 with seven doubles, a triple, four home runs and 25 walks.

-- McKinstry has picked up a hit in 64.0% of his 50 games this year, with more than one hit in 14.0% of them.
+- McKinstry has picked up a hit in 33 of 51 games this season, with multiple hits seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.